SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Class Inheritance and Initialization
 ------------------------------------

-Classes can inherit from other classes, as described in :doc:`Inheritance`.
-This means that any subclass initializers you write must ensure that all of the subclass's stored properties --- including any properties that the subclass inherits --- are assigned a suitable value during initialization.
+All of a class's stored properties --- including any properties the class inherits from its superclass --- *must* be assigned an initial value during initialization.

-To help with this,
-Swift defines two kinds of initializers for class types.
+Swift defines two kinds of initializers for class types to help ensure all stored properties receive an initial value.
 These are known as designated initializers and convenience initializers.

 .. _Initialization_DesignatedInitializersAndConvenienceInitializers: